peterkos/peterkos.github.io/content/2022-04-17-rust-const-generics.md

 // Monomorphization does not occur here, as there are no generics in use.
 ```

 This reveals the motivation behind the humble const generic.
 If we want to have a type that is exclusively distinguished by a constant (some might say "by association" of a constant), then a const generic is a fantastic qualifier.
 (Arrays are a good example here.)
-Otherwise, if a type will have _many_ invocations with different values, it may be better to stick to a traditional parameter-in-struct appraoch.
+Otherwise, if a type will have _many_ invocations with different values, it may be better to stick to a traditional parameter-in-struct approach.

 Now that we've established the basics of const generics, let's dig more into the edge cases we may encounter.